hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 can be implemented TODAY

 That is exactly what the industry has been starving for.
+As these are the questions that needed answers.

+why LLMs hallucinate

+why GraphQL/SPARQL/OWL failed

+why ontologies never get mass adoption

+why search engines lost semantic stability

+why the web lacks a meaning anchor

+why companies need SEO incentives

+why decentralization is required

+how AI would read a stable root domain

+how to make it simple enough to adopt

 End of README